sca-marshals/marshal-docs/marshals_handbook/handbook.md

 4. Siege engine crews are fully armored combatants and should be treated as would be any other fighter on the field.
 5. If fighting occurs within 5 feet (1.524 m) of an engine that is cocked or loaded, a hold shall be called and the engine shall be declared destroyed and removed from the combat area and made safe.

-MARSHALS’ SECTION
+# MARSHALS’ SECTION

-IX.
-PROCEDURES FOR THE AUTHORIZATION OF MARSHALS
+## PROCEDURES FOR THE AUTHORIZATION OF MARSHALS
 A.  General Requirements
 There are three near-equal priorities in marshaling; safety, fair witness, and showmanship.
 Overemphasizing any one of these at the expense of the others will tend to make the fighting less enjoyable for everyone (although, if you must go overboard on one, pick safety).
 1. A marshal may be authorized after demonstrating the ability to oversee combat, judge a fighter’s authorization, and inspect weapons and armor.